ibrahimmuqsith/react-practice/README.md

 ------------------------------------------------------------------------------------------------

 5. UX/UI
-    1. Shimmer Loader  - created a customer shimmer comp to show loading
+    1. Shimmer Loader   - created a customer shimmer comp to show loading.
+    2. Accordian Tabs   - created a custom Accordian to display menu by category.

 ------------------------------------------------------------------------------------------------